Arun2024-AI/javascript-coding-practice/program-writing.md

 <br/>

-## Q. Write a function that return the nth character of string?
+## Q. Write a function that return the nth character from a given string?

 **Examples:**